daphneOdera-618/IMLogic/README.md

 This repository contains the benchmark data, the generation and verification prompts, and reference evaluation scripts for both **memory-level** and **conversation-level** settings.
 It supports both **multiple-choice QA (MCQ)** and **open-ended QA** evaluation.

-## Repository Update Note

-Specifically, the repository now includes the benchmark instances, the generation and verification prompts, the data schema, and instructions for using IMLogic under both memory-level and conversation-level evaluation.
-We also provide guidance for running the benchmark in both MCQ and open-ended QA settings.
-In the revision, we will add a dedicated appendix describing the benchmark format, construction process, and evaluation protocol, so that future researchers can more easily use and reproduce IMLogic.

-Thank you again for your constructive comments.
-We believe the above clarifications and repository updates directly address your concerns regarding the query-conditioned nature of implicit logical relevance and the usability of the IMLogic benchmark.

 ## What Is Being Evaluated

 IMLogic focuses on the following question: